frmdstryr/kdev-zig/README.md

 ### Build kdev-zig

+You must have zig installed somewhere where FindZig.cmake will find it (eg ".local/bin").

+To build use:

 ```
 mkdir build
 cd build
-cmake -G ninja ..
+cmake -G ninja -DBUILD_TESTING=OFF ..
 ninja install
 ```

 Use `zig test duchain/kdevzigastparser.zig` to run zig tests.
-Run the `duchaintest` for kdev-zig tests.
+Comple with `BUILD_TESTING=ON` and run the `duchaintest` for kdev-zig tests.
+This may require require a locally built KDevelop for it to find the test dependencies.

-In case you run into problems with it use `ninja uninstall`.
+In case you run into problems/crashing with it use `ninja uninstall` to remove it.

 To enable debug logging set the following env var.